 We further support two ROTC units in Prescott and 17 High School Junior ROTC units by presenting awards to those students that exhibit admirable leadership qualities.
 It’s refreshing to recognize the many deserving young people that are maturing into America’s future civic leaders.

 Our members are friendly and engaging people!
 I want to extend to you an invitation to inquire about us and to join us for a breakfast meeting or any other special event we host.

-You are welcome to contact me personally by email or at the below number, should you be interested in finding out more about us and the culture we serve in.
+You are welcome to contact me by email should you be interested in finding out more about us and the culture we serve in.
 Our Motto should tell you volumes: “It is nobler to serve than to be served”.